 - Allows users to reply with "Rerun" from their device to run the test again.

-Event injection is initiated when a Runscope runs a test.
+Signal injection is initiated when a Runscope runs a test.
 Runscope builds a payload and sends it to xMatters.

 To begin, download the workflow; it contains everything you need for this integration.
 Don't unzip it – you'll import the zip file into xMatters.

 The first step in setting up your integration is to configure xMatters.